|

 a sweet and desperately well-intended film aiming for our sentimental

-vein and probably succeeding to some extent for most viewers.
+vein and probably succeeding to some extent with most viewers.
 Although

 the vague and obligatory-feeling opening does little to set our two

-protagonists apart or take us back into the 1940s, the heartfelt romance
+protagonists apart or take us back to the 1940s, the heartfelt romance

-kindness (there are exclusively good people in this film) which makes us
+kindness (there are exclusively good people in this film) that makes us

 feel for our characters, because the nicer your fiancé is and the more